The Sopranos: Season 1 Review

 The debut season of David Chase’s landmark crime drama is so monumental that all subsequent TV shows are expected to get off to an equally iconic start.
 It set an unrealistic standard because, well, season one of The Sopranos is probably the greatest debut in TV history.

-First off, we have to take into account the series’ influence, even though there’s nothing more that can be said.
-I’ll say it anyways: The Sopranos elevated the medium of television into an art form.
+First off, we have to take into account the series’ influence, even though there’s practically nothing more that can be said.
+The Sopranos elevated the medium of television into an art form.
 It did so by taking traditional storytelling models and inverting them on their heads.
 Over the course of season one, The Sopranos tells a coherent story about a Mafia power struggle, but contains several digressions into metaphysical discussion, deep character study and outright surrealism.